• Skip to main content

 For one thing, I spent the longest time thinking the raindrops were tear drops and it seemed like a downer to follow them.

-Also, with my keen eye for detail, I assumed that the numbers on the tourist map corresponded to the numbers beside the pictures of the tourist attractions on the back.
-They don’t, but it seemed like a perfectly reasonable assumption to me.
+With my keen eye for detail, I assumed the numbers on the tourist map corresponded to the numbers beside the pictures of the tourist attractions on the back.

-This is why I could never understand why the Cachat Springs Fountain was, once I got there, the 3-star Hotel Les Cygnes (the Hotel Swan) instead, or why the Medieval Hospital was the modern and very chic Hilton Hotel.
+This is why I could never understand why the Cachat Springs Fountain was, once I got there, the 3-star Hotel Les Cygnes (the Hotel Swan) instead.
+Or why the Medieval Hospital was the modern and very chic Hilton Hotel.

 At that point the tear drops began to make sense because I wanted to cry every time I got somewhere and it wasn’t what it was meant to be.